PeterSels/milp-logic/doc/README.txt

 Cplex and Xpress only allow starting values in the form of a full matrix of them, for all solver variables.
 One idea for implementing Solver::setStartValue(SolverVar)  then, for both Cplex and Xpress would be to cache the Solver::setStartValue(SolverVar) and store anc cache the starting values in a matrix, that is only read out later as a whole matrix, when actually starting the solver.

+- When building for xcode, we currnetly get some warnings:
+ld: warning: directory not found for option '-L/opt/ibm/ILOG/CPLEX_Studio_Academic124/cplex/lib/x86-64_darwin9_gcc4.0/static_pic/Debug'
+ld: warning: directory not found for option '-L/opt/ibm/ILOG/CPLEX_Studio_Academic124/concert/lib/x86-64_darwin9_gcc4.0/static_pic/Debug'
+ld: warning: directory not found for option '-L/Library/gurobi501/mac64/lib/Debug'
+ld: warning: directory not found for option '-L/usr/local/boost_1_50_0/stage/lib/Debug' This is because Debug is somehow appended to the specified library directories in the CMakeLists.txt file.
+The directory where the libraries are specified and found by the linker are the ones without the /Debug suffix, so building does go well, but we would like to get rid of these warnings.

 How to Contribute to this Project?